Secrets Management #

 CI workflow secrets #

-- CI workflow secrets are either repository secrets or organization secrets.
+- CI workflow secrets are either repository secrets or organisation secrets.

-- Organization and respository secrets are tracked in the secrets repository.
+- Organisation and repository secrets are tracked in the secrets repository.

 - When does the secret expire.